lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 To couple the Modelica room model to the EnergyPlus envelope model, EnergyPlus exposes the following parameters.
 Modelica will obtain their values during the initialization of the Modelica model.
-The units in the following tables are the FMU and Modelica-side units after Spawn applies the conversions specified in :numref:`tab_uni_spe`.
-All temperatures listed here are absolute temperatures and therefore use ``K`` rather than ``degC``.

 +---------------------------+-------------------------------------------------------------------------------------------------------------+-----------------+